 Organized trips to New England colleges—typically Amherst, Brown, Dartmouth, and Yale—provide an opportunity to tour campuses and speak with students and admissions personnel.

-SSP proctors and assistant deans are eager to help you explore options for choosing the college that will be right for you.
+Secondary School Program proctors and assistant deans are eager to help you explore options for choosing the college that will be right for you.
 They offer college counseling, by appointment, and organize several question-and-answer panels on college admissions.

 Harvard College admissions